 White, whose regiment had just recently fought side-by-side, effectively, with the 47th Pennsylvania and other Brannan regiments in the Battle of Pocotaligo, was acquitted, according to The Historical and Genealogical Society of Indiana County, Pennsylvania, and continued to serve as an officer with the Union Army.

-Three days before Christmas, by order of Brigadier-General John Brannan, Lieutenant-Colonel George Alexander assumed control of the Union Army’s post at Fort Jefferson in the Dry Tortugas off the coast of Florida on 22 December 1862.
-Relieving the fort’s commanding officer, Lieutenant-Colonel L. W. Tinelli, Alexander would be joined by the men from Companies D, F, H, and K of the 47th Pennsylvania Volunteers.
-So, remotely located, Fort Jefferson is, even today, only accessible by air or water with ferry trips averaging two to three hours each way.
+Three days before Christmas, by order of Brigadier-General John Brannan, Lieutenant-Colonel George Alexander assumed control of the Union Army’s post at Fort Jefferson in the Dry Tortugas off the coast of Florida on 22 December 1862, relieving the fort’s commanding officer, Lieutenant-Colonel L. W. Tinelli.
+So remotely located, Fort Jefferson is, even today, only accessible by air or water with ferry trips averaging two to three hours each way.

 The 47th Pennsylvania Volunteers spent the whole of 1863 guarding and fortifying federal installations in Florida as part of the 10th Corps, Department of the South.
 Companies A, B, C, E, G, and I continued to guard Fort Taylor in Key West while Companies D, F, H, and K garrisoned Fort Jefferson in Florida’s Dry Tortugas.
 The climate was particularly harsh, and the duty assignment was not an easy one.